 It seems like we spend most of our lives online these days, sharing more personal information than ever before.
 To make sure our online activity is as safe and secure as possible, many people prefer to use a VPN when connecting to the internet, at home, at work, and on public Wi-Fi.

 VPN stands for Virtual Private Network.
 In the simplest terms, a VPN creates a private network connection that you can access on your computer, laptop or mobile device.

-VPNs are a set of servers that you connect to through your broadband provider in a process known as tunnelling.
+VPN works by connecting you to a set of servers in a process known as tunnelling.
 These servers act as a ‘virtual home’ on the internet, in a sense moving your online experience into a more secure online network.

 As you explore the internet from this secure space, the data that you send and receive is encrypted, which gives you more security and anonymity while online.

 Whenever you click on a link or type an address into your browser, your computer sends out a series of communications through a number of computers.
 Your data travels across your local network, through a number computers on the internet, and through even more computers on the website’s servers, before following the same route back again to return the information to your computer.